-By signing the Healthy Food in Health Care Pledge demonstrating leadership and sending an important signal to the marketplace about their interest in local, nutritious, sustainable food.
+Hundreds of hospitals across the United States have signed the Healthy Food in Health Care Pledge demonstrating leadership and sending an important signal to the marketplace about their interest in local, nutritious, sustainable food.